hxzrx/mcas/README.md

   (list (mcas-val a) (mcas-val b)))
 ```

+# Limitation
+The limitation of this library is that the mcas-places are restricted to mcas-ref structure.
+And the normal cas-places can be car of a list, slot of a struct, svref of a simple-array, etc, although they depend on the CL implementation.

+# Potability
+The vanilla mcas can be used only in Lispworks,
+this mcas library depends on Shinmera's atomics library,
+which decides the potability of this library.
+https://github.com/Shinmera/atomics

 # Licence
 The vanilla Lisp-Actors is shared with licence "Unlicense License".
 This licence claims that anyone is free to copy, modify, publish, use, compile,
 sell, or distribute this software, either in source code form or as a compiled
 binary, for any purpose, commercial or non-commercial, and by any means.

-# Potability
-The vanilla mcas can be used only in Lispworks,
-this mcas library depends on Shinmera's atomics library,
-which decides the potability of this library.
-https://github.com/Shinmera/atomics

 # Version
 The version of this library will keep up with that of Lisp-Actors.